 Yued (f) NNTT file number WC 1997/071 Federal Court file number WAD 6192/1998.
-NBT Funding Guidelines Noong "Fundi s the guidelines es Jar Boodja Trustee ng Guidelines" in a Jar Boodja Trust D and accoi described as the NBT Special Purpose Report may re in resp "Speci equire the Regionated the Regionated by the sector of a Financial al Co Year t" in a ngar Boodja Trustee rporation to prepare and described as a accordance with the Negotiable Instrument has th CATS ed ir section 700 of the Nominations Committee Comm s the committee ca ittee" established jar Boodja Trust D in ac he "Nominations cordance with the Noongar Boodja Trust means the trust established under the Noongar Boodja Trust Deed.
+NBT Funding Guidelines means the guidelines established by the Noongar Boodja Trustee and described as the "Funding Guidelines" in accordance with the Noongar Boodja Trust Deed.
+NBT Special Purpose Report may re in resp "Speci equire the Regiona pect of a Financial al Cor Year t" in a gar Boodja Trustee rporation to prepare and described as a accordance with the Negotiable Instrument has the meaning described in section 700 of the CATSI Act.
+Nominations Committee Comm s the committee ca hittee" established jar Boodja Trust D in ac Noongar Boodja Trust means the trust established under the Noongar Boodja Trust Deed.
 Noongar Boodja Trustee means the trustee of the Noongar Boodja Trust from time to time.
-Noongar Boodja Trust Deed means Noongar Boodja Trust Deed executed or 29 March 2021 between William Michael Gerard Lawrie as settlor and Perpetual Trustee Company Limited as trustee. am Michael Gerard Noongar Corporations Committee means the Committee referred to in 1.2(g) of these rules. ed to in 1.2(g) of Noongar Lands means the lands and waters inside the outer boundary of the combined areas of the ILUAs and the Native Title Claims.
-Noongar People means the Aboriginal society which comprises a Noongar Persons. which comprises all Noongar Person means an individual who): (a) has a Traditional Land; Con nection to Noongar (b) is a descendant known as the No e Aboriginal people (c) identifies as and is ac -
+Noongar Boodja Trust Deed means Noongar Boodja Trust Deed executed on 29 March 2021 between William Michael Gerard Lawrie as settlor and Perpetual Trustee Company Limited as trustee.
+Noongar Corporations Committee means the Committee referred to in 1.2(g) of these rules. ed to in 1.2(g) of Noongar Lands means the lands and waters inside the outer boundary of the combined areas of the ILUAs and the Native Title Claims.
+Noongar People means the Aboriginal society which comprises a Noongar Persons. which comprises all Noongar Person means s an individual who): (a) has a Traditional Land; Con nection to Noongar (b) is a descendant known as the No e Aboriginal people ar People; and (c) identifies as and is ac